 We remain constructive on Global Bonds despite some volatility in yields.
-With more rate cuts to come and attractive yields the asset class is offering a unique opportunity to reduce overall portfolio risk and diversify away from DM equity while still offering positive real returns.
+With more rate cuts to come, albeit potentially fewer than initially expected, the asset class is offering a unique opportunity to reduce overall portfolio risk and diversify away from DM equity while still offering positive real returns.

 We remained neutral on emerging market equity.
 Valuations remain attractive relative to developed markets.
-A weakening dollar and less restrictive monetary policy in the US should add a tailwind for the asset class.
-However, in a volatile market with heightened geopolitical risk EM equities are vulnerable to 'flight to safety' moves.
+However, in a volatile market linked with heightened geopolitical risk, EM equities are vulnerable to 'flight to safety' moves.
+The unpredictable nature of a second Trump presidency is adding additional uncertainty to emerging markets.